-For more information about frontend frameworks, see Feather: Frameworks integration.
+For more information about frontend frameworks, see Feather: Resource packages overview.

 To edit widget templates, you do not need to open the file in Visual Studio and build the project and replace .dll files.
 You only need to edit the markup of the widget.

 In the following example, you are using the Bootstrap package and you modify the markup of the News widget.
 To do so:

 As a result, the template of the News widget is changed.

 To create a new widget template for the Login form widget in the backend:

 NOTE: The name of your template must start with <type of widget>.